 The instructors at Camp Li-Wa use different activities or goals throughout the week to explain spiritual truths about God and His relationship with us.
 The horse and rider combination is an excellent way to share with students how just like they work with their horses throughout the lesson program, God also works with us in our lives.
 Campers will grow in their faith through cabin devotions and chapel time as well as build meaningful relationships with counselors and other campers.

 Ranch Days offer the same experiences as Ranch camp, but is perfect for the camper who is not quite ready for the camp overnights.
-There is the option to stay overnight on Wednesday only.
 Ranch Days run from 8:30-5:00 daily.
+Lunch is served daily during Ranch Days.

 Registration drop off begins on Monday at 8:30 a.m.
 Pickup is on Friday at 5:00 p.m.